-An individual can contribute tax-deductible amounts to a Guernsey registered pension scheme, to a maximum of 100% of gross earnings, or £50,000, whichever is the lower.
+An individual can contribute tax-deductible amounts to a Guernsey registered pension scheme, to a maximum of 100% of gross earnings, or £35,000, whichever is the lower.
+This is subject to reduction where allowances are reduced, for those who earn above £100,000 a year.